raafik980/raafik980.github.io/_posts/2023-12-26-adk-lids-swrm-ok.md

 Establishing a direct connection between conformational transitions and catalysis is inherently challenging.
 However, we employed a sequential approach, utilizing Gaussian-based Kernel Density Estimation (KDE) clustering on a selected feature influencing catalytic effects.
 Subsequently, we applied GMM on the clustered data based on a different feature influencing conformational transitions.
 This approach offers valuable insights into the connection between conformational transitions and catalysis.

-An upcoming update to this article will provide detailed insights into the application of GMM for studying the connection between conformational transitions and catalysis.
-Python libraries such as **scikit-learn**, **PyMOL**, and **MDAnalysis**.
+An upcoming update to this article will provide detailed insights into the application of GMM for studying the connection between conformational transitions and catalysis utilizing Python libraries such as **scikit-learn**, **PyMOL**, and **MDAnalysis**.

 <br>
 <br>